WCSCourses/GenEpiLAC2023/Manuals/Comparative_Genomics/Comparative_genomics.md

 <br>

 * Become familiar with the basic functions of `act`
-* Explore a comparison of the chromosomes of _E. coli_ and _S. enterica_ serotype Typhi
+* Explore a comparison of the chromosomes of _Escherichia coli_ and _Salmonella enterica_ serotype Typhi

 <br>